Images and text in this post may contain affiliate links which, if a purchase is made from those sites, I may earn money or products from the company.

 Also, despite Leah not liking Abby that much, they don’t fight or even have verbal altercations really.
 Leah makes it known she isn’t fond of Abby, but not to the point she seems nasty about it.
 To be honest, with the way Leah is presented to us, I’m sure Abby probably is able to write it off as Leah being Leah since she can be an acquired taste, even to Simon.

 Something that can even be seen by how Simon coming out, or being outed, is handled.
-With Abby learning about it first, naturally Leah is upset and with him being so supportive of Abby and Alex eventually dating, and not asking her to hang as much, she especially gets pissed.
+With Abby learning about it first, naturally Leah is upset and with him being so supportive of Abby and Nick eventually dating, and not asking her to hang as much, she especially gets pissed.
 Yet, like with Martin, Simon makes sure to build in understanding to the situation so while there remains a certain element of, “Oh, get over yourself” at the same time you get it.

 Leaving how Abby handles being used to keep Simon’s secret.
 Is she royally pissed?
 No. However, there is a need to distance herself from Simon for a bit to think the situation over and figure out a way to move on.
 To put it simply, you see the type of maturity and development with these moments rarely afforded to teen characters.